nadiangelica/nadiangelica/README.md

 <br>
 _Full-Stack Software Developer Student_

-At Makers, I have studied software development by independently learning resource materials, attending workshops and daily pair programming sessions.
+At Makers, I have studied software development by independently learning resource materials, attending workshops and daily pair programming/group sessions.
 As a student, I had the following responsibilities:
 - Self organising my learning process, time-boxing tasks to learn efficiently.
 - Use Agile methodologies to work effectively in a team: daily pair programming, stand-ups, and sprint planning for bigger projects.
 - Holistically collaborate with the other team members, using GitHub, code reviews and constructive feedback session with respectful communication.